Docta-ai/docta/README.md

 from docta.core.report import Report
 # Initialize report
 report = Report()
-# Detect human annotation errors
+# Detect human annotation errors.
+You can do this with only CPU.
 detector = DetectLabel(cfg, dataset, report = report)
 detector.detect()
 # Save report